Should You Report Child Abuse?

-Anyone who suspects any form of abuse should report the child abuse immediately.
+Anyone who suspects any form of child abuse should report it immediately.
 If you believe someone is abusing or neglecting a child, you can anonymously report it.
 Witnesses can call any law enforcement, social worker, educator, and even healthcare worker at any time.

 Reporting child abuse is daunting, and you may question whether or not it’s your place.
 You may not think that reporting right away would make a difference, but it could save a child’s life.
 Whether the abuse is physical, emotional, neglectful, or sexual, you should report it.

 How To Report Child Abuse

 There are several ways you can report child abuse.
 Witnesses can either call, text, or file a report form with their state’s child abuse tipline.

 If the abused child is someone you would like to remain in contact with, please contact a lawyer.
 A lawyer can help report the abuse while ensuring that the child does not end up in the wrong custody.

 - Calling or texting the National Childhelp Hotline at 1.800.4.A.CHILD (1.800.422.4453)

 - Filing a report with your state’s toll-free lines

 - Submitting a tip to the Missing and Exploited Children’s CyberTipline

 - Contacting the local police or law enforcement if you believe the child is in immediate harm or danger